-BYU - H is also ranked #2 out of 6 schools in Hawaii.
+BYU - H is also ranked #3 out of 12 schools in Hawaii.

-About 25% of students accepted to BYU - H submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 550 and 633.
-Math scores were between 540 and 620.
+About 15% of students accepted to BYU - H submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 545 and 650.
+Math scores were between 530 and 610.

-With a student to faculty ratio of 17 to 1, Brigham Young University - Hawaii is about average in this regard as the nationwide rate is 15 to 1.
+With a student to faculty ratio of 16 to 1, Brigham Young University - Hawaii is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Brigham Young University - Hawaii is 100%.
 This is higher than the national average of 47%.